rubygems/guides/index.md

 The RubyGems software allows you to easily download, install, and use ruby software packages on your system.
-The software package is called a "gem" and contains a package Ruby application or library.
+The software package is called a "gem" which contains a packaged Ruby application or library.

 Gems can be used to extend or modify